3 Dietary Changes to Greatly Improve Your Dog’s Health

 Would you like a veterinary version of “Eat This, Not That?”
 I have thought long and hard about which dietary swaps might make the most difference to a dog.
 Here are my top three recommendations.

-Wait.
+1. Feed People Food: Wait.
 What?
 A veterinarian just told you the exact opposite of everything you’ve been told about pet nutrition?!
 Allow me to clarify my point: I recommend that you incorporate vegetables into your dog’s everyday food allotment.
 I do this because vegetables are a great way to supplement dietary fiber (they help with digestion and anal gland problems), provide natural vitamins and minerals, and help satiety.
 Many veterinarians recommend including vegetables every day as a way to control excess weight gain in dogs.
-Veggies on the “ok” list include:

 - Green beans